Protocols and Amendments

-Amendments: The IACUC Chair assigns each amendment to a (designated) primary reviewer.
+Amendments: The amendment is assigned to a (designated) primary reviewer.
 The protocol may also be sent to a veterinary reviewer, depending upon the nature of the amendment.

 Protocols and amendments may undergo two types of review: Full Committee Review and Designated Member Review.

 The IACUC has two (2) business days to review the proposed activities and a request full committee review of a research project.
-After the two days has expired, and if there has been no request for full committee review, the IACUC Chair will determine whether or not the protocol or amendment is eligible for Designated Member Review.
+After the two days has expired, and if there has been no request for full committee review, the protocol or amendment is eligible for Designated Member Review.

 Full Committee Review